/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Buddy Punch Tracking hours by program ~$4.49/user + $19 base Job codes, budget alerts QuickBooks, ADP, Gusto, Paychex

-Connecteam All-in-one deskless Free ≤10 users; from ~$29/mo Clock, schedule, chat in one app QuickBooks, Gusto, Paychex
+Connecteam All-in-one deskless Free ≤10 users; from ~$29/month Clock, schedule, chat in one app QuickBooks, Gusto, Paychex

-QuickBooks Time QuickBooks payroll $20 base + $8/user/mo Native QuickBooks sync QuickBooks, Gusto
+QuickBooks Time QuickBooks payroll $20 base + $8/user/month Native QuickBooks sync QuickBooks, Gusto

-Deputy Field and program staff From ~$4.50/user/mo Scheduling, compliance attestations QuickBooks, ADP, Gusto, Xero
+Deputy Field and program staff From ~$4.50/user/month Scheduling, compliance attestations QuickBooks, ADP, Gusto, Xero

 Comparison data verified June 2026 against each vendor's own site; subject to change by respective providers.